top of page

 City, University of London

-I am at research fellow, working in perinatal mental health.
+I am a research fellow, working in perinatal mental health.
 I feel very passionately about the way women are treated during pregnancy, labour and birth and am therefore thrilled to be part of the INTERSECT project.
 I am a mum and when I was pregnant saw for myself how important the work we do is.
 I hope that this project can make a big difference to all women who experience maternity care worldwide.

 Dr Grace Lucas